 The brand has authority because it has done the work.
 It does not perform expertise.

-The brand carries itself.
+The brand carries itself the way a fashion house does.
+Calm.
+Considered.
 It does not chase.
-It does not over-explain.
+It does not overexplain.
 It says what it is and lets that stand.
+Warm at the close.

 Stage it.
 Drape it in rainbows.
 Substitute symbols for people.
 Use stock.
 Use harsh flash.
 Make queerness the spectacle.
 Apologize for itself.
 Sex-up retreat images.
 Crop out elders.